apache/doris/docs/en/extending-doris/iceberg-of-doris.md

 ### Synchronized mounts

-When the Iceberg table Schema changes, you can manually synchronize it with the `REFRESH` command, which will remove and rebuild the table or database in Doris, as seen in the `HELP REFRESH` help.
+When the Iceberg table Schema changes, you can manually synchronize it with the `REFRESH` command, which will remove and rebuild the Iceberg external table in Doris, as seen in the `HELP REFRESH` help.

 ```sql
 -- Synchronize the Iceberg table